abreulud/abreulud/README.md

 <div align="center">

-### Open to research collaborations, internships, and technology opportunities
+### Open to collaborations and technology opportunities

 <sub>Thank you for visiting my profile.</sub>